Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Law of large numbers

-with $W$ defined by \reff{eq:CV-N-W} and $\pi$ defined in (H2). \end{theorem} For the proof which is postponed to Section \ref{sec:proof}, we use ideas developed in \cite{delmasmarsalle} in a discrete time setting.
+For the proof which is postponed to Section \ref{sec:proof}, we use ideas developed in~\cite{delmasmarsalle} in a discrete time setting.
 We give an intuition of the result.
-According to Proposition \ref{propprocessusauxiliaire}, an individual chosen at random at time $t$ is heuristically distributed as $Y_t$, that is as $\pi$ for large $t$ thanks to the ergodic property of $Y$ (see (H2)).
-Moreover two individuals chosen at random among the living individuals at time $t$ have a MRCA who died early, which implies that they behave almost independently.
-Since Lemma \ref{lemmeNt} implies that the number of individuals alive at time $t$ grows to infinity on $\{W\neq 0\}$, this yields the law of large numbers stated in Theorem \ref{thLGN}.
+According to Proposition \ref{propprocessusauxiliaire}, an individual chosen at random at time $t$ is heuristically distributed as~$Y_t$, that is, as $\pi$ for large $t$ thanks to the ergodic property of~$Y$ [see (H2)].
+Moreover, two individuals chosen at random among the living individuals at time $t$ have a MRCA who died early which implies that they behave almost independently.
+Since Lemma \ref{lemmeNt} implies that the number of individuals alive at time $t$ grows to infinity on $\{W\neq0\}$, this yields the LLN stated in Theorem \ref{thLGN}.

-Notice that Theorem \ref{thLGNannonceintro} is a direct consequence of Theorem \ref{thLGN} and Remark \ref{rquecontientcontinuborne}.
+Notice that Theorem \ref{thLGNannonceintro} is a direct consequence of Theorem \ref{thLGN} and Remark~\ref{rquecontientcontinuborne}.